 Overall, the minimum age for joining the Marines is 17 with parental consent and 18 without parental consent.
 The Marines cap the recruit ages at 28 years, but there are age waivers for individuals with prior service time.
 By law, the maximum age for enlistment for the Marines is 35 with prior experience in military service.

-We hope that our guide has answered all the questions you had regarding age requirements for joining the Marine Corps.
+We hope that our guide has answered all the questions you had regarding the age requirements for joining the Marine Corps.
 If you have other questions, you can engage us in the comment box below.

 Resources / References